h-e-n-r-y/binance-marketmaker/README.md

 	cd binance-marketmaker/marketmaker
 	mvn install

-## Install your binance-api-key

-Create your API-Key here: https://www.binance.com/userCenter/createApi.html Rename src/main/resources/api-keys/username.properties.
-(Choose the username you will use) Fill in api-key and secret.

 ## Start
 	mvn spring-boot:run

 Access your Marketmaker at http://localhost:8080/

-First you must register a user with the same username, under which you installed your api-key.
+First you must register a user and upload your api-key.

+## Install your binance-api-key

+Create your API-Key here: https://www.binance.com/userCenter/createApi.html Edit your profile and fill in api-key and secret.

 ## Access the H2-Database